-Hyatt’s Guest of Honor perk is one of my favorite benefits offered by any hotel loyalty program, and in this post I wanted to take a closer look at how it works and what makes it so useful.
+In this post I wanted to take a closer look at how Guest of Honor works, and what makes it so useful.

 What is Hyatt’s Guest of Honor benefit?

-Hyatt introduced the Guest of Honor benefit as of March 2015, back when their loyalty program was called Gold Passport (rather than the new name, World of Hyatt).
+Hyatt introduced the Guest of Honor benefit in 2015, back when their loyalty program was called Gold Passport (rather than the new name, World of Hyatt).

-The idea is simple — with Guest of Honor, Hyatt Globalist members are able to extend their elite perks to friends and families on award stays.
+The idea is simple — with Guest of Honor, Hyatt Globalist members are able to extend their elite perks to friends and families on award stays booked out of the Globalist member’s account.
 I love the concept behind this.

 As anyone who spends a lot of time on the road knows, there are some stays that matter more to us than others.
 For most of us, the stays that matter most are those where we’re traveling with loved ones.
 Or heck, sometimes I care more about trips that my family takes where I’m not even there, since I want to be sure they have a great time.

-So with Guest of Honor you can extend virtually all of your elite benefits to anyone you choose, as long as the points come out of your account.
+With Guest of Honor you can extend virtually all of your elite benefits to anyone you choose, as long as the points or free night certificate come out of your account.

 Extend elite benefits to friends & family with Guest of Honor